toliaqat/xenon-wiki/Service-Design-Patterns.md

 *  _Is  the service  modeling  a  long-running  task?_ Its  document  is something that describes  the task and it should  periodically update it with progress.
-The service should include the TaskStae PODO in its state and send self-PATCHes to move its  state machine forward.
+The service should include the TaskState PODO in its state and send self-PATCHes to move its  state machine forward.

 *  _Is the  service modeling  a  configuration object?_  It should  have